Audrey's desire to help others understand human behavior led her to study psychology. She specialises in Self-Limited Thinking.

 - Take responsibility and pride in who you are.

 - Choose your thoughts carefully as well as your perceptions.
 Focus on your positive qualities.

 Strive for a healthy balance of self-esteem.
 Avoid a feeling of superiority and arrogance.
 At the same time, avoid negative, low self-esteem.
 Isn't it time to like and respect yourself?
 You deserve happiness and success.
 You are a unique diamond.
 Rinse off all negativity and sparkle and shine.

 Compliments and praise are a natural part of living.
-Positive feedback is essential for validation of self-image.
-I strongly believe this.
-Have you really thought about what compliments are?
+Positive feedback is essential for the validation of self-image.
+I firmly believe this.
+Have you thought about what compliments are?
 A compliment is an outward expression of the acceptance and admiration of others.
 Compliments are positive recognition of things we possess.

-These things can be as simple as a piece of clothing or a vehicle; or they may be more complex issues such as appearance, friendliness or trustworthiness.
-Most people don't just give you a compliment for the sake of it.
+These things can be as simple as a piece of clothing or a vehicle, or they may be more complex issues such as appearance, friendliness, or trustworthiness.
+Most people don't compliment you for the sake of it.
 They mean what they say.

-If someone cares enough to tell you "great job."
-Take the compliment with grace and dignity.
+If someone cares enough to tell you, "great job." accept the compliment with grace and dignity.